hassanwasfy/iTell/README.md

 ### **Q: Can I disable Firebase integration?**
 Yes, Firebase Analytics is optional and can be skipped entirely if not needed.

----

-## **Conclusion**
-`ScreenTracker` is an essential utility for tracking user navigation in Android apps, offering simplicity, efficiency, and flexibility.
-Whether for debugging or analytics, it seamlessly integrates into your app with minimal setup.

 ## License